United 93 (film): Plot

-On September 11, 2001, al-Qaeda members Ziad Jarrah, Saeed al-Ghamdi, Ahmed al-Nami, and Ahmed al-Haznawi pray in a Newark, New Jersey hotel before boarding United Airlines Flight 93, bound for San Francisco.
+At dawn on September 11, 2001, al-Qaeda members Ziad Jarrah, Saeed al-Ghamdi, Ahmed al-Nami, and Ahmed al-Haznawi pray in a Newark, New Jersey hotel before boarding United Airlines Flight 93, bound for San Francisco.
 Among the passengers are Tom Burnett, Todd Beamer, Jeremy Glick, Richard Guadagno, Louis J. Nacke II, Lauren Grandcolas, and Mark Bingham.
-Air traffic controllers lose contact with American Airlines Flight 11 which diverts toward New York City while United 93 is delayed due to heavy air traffic.
+Air traffic controllers lose contact with American Airlines Flight 11 which diverts toward New York City while United 93 is delayed due to heavy traffic.
 ATCs realize that Flight 11 has been hijacked after hearing Mohamed Atta transmitting.
 United 93 is cleared for take off and passes New York.
-Flight 11 then crashes into the World Trade Center's North Tower.
-United Airlines Flight 175 is also hijacked and crashes into the South Tower.
+Flight 11 then flies into the World Trade Center's North Tower and United Airlines Flight 175 is also hijacked, flying into the South Tower.

-As United 93 reaches its cruising altitude, and passengers are served breakfast, Jarrah hesitates to give the sign to start the hijacking.
-An ACARS message is sent from First Officer LeRoy Homer Jr.'s wife, asking if he is all right, followed by a warning of the WTC attacks and to beware cockpit intrusion.
-After Nami unsuccessfully urges Jarrah to attack, an impatient Haznawi prepares an artificial bomb in the lavatory.
-Ghamdi nods at Nami and grabs flight attendant Deborah Welsh at knifepoint as passenger Mark Rothenberg is stabbed and mortally wounded by Haznawi.
-As Haznawi and Nami force the passengers to the back of the plane, Ghamdi fatally stabs both pilots, but not in time to prevent them from transmitting a mayday call, and slits Welsh's throat as Jarrah takes the plane's controls.
-Grandcolas (an emergency medical technician) tends to the dying Rothenberg as the hijackers jubilantly react to the text message revealing the success of the WTC attack.
-Nami berates Grandcolas and sends her back.
-Jarrah redirects the plane towards Washington, D.C., with the intention to crash the plane into the United States Capitol, as flight attendants Sandra Bradshaw and CeeCee Lyles find Rothenberg is dead.
-Bradshaw sees the hijackers moving the pilots' and Welsh's bodies and the passengers overhear this.
+As United 93 reaches its cruising altitude, while passengers are served breakfast, Jarrah hesitates to start the hijacking.
+An ACARS message is sent from First Officer LeRoy Homer's wife, asking if he is fine, followed by a warning of the WTC attacks and to beware of cockpit intrusion.
+After Nami unsuccessfully urges Jarrah to attack, an impatient Haznawi prepares his artificial bomb in the lavatory.
+Ghamdi grabs flight attendant Deborah Welsh at knifepoint, as passenger Mark Rothenberg is mortally stabbed by Haznawi.
+As Haznawi and Nami force passengers to the back of the plane, Ghamdi fatally stabs both pilots, but not in time to prevent them from transmitting a mayday call, and slits Welsh's throat as Jarrah takes the controls.
+Grandcolas (an emergency medical technician) tends to dying Rothenberg as the hijackers celebrate news of the WTC attack.
+Jarrah steers the plane towards Washington, D.C., intending to fly the plane into the United States Capitol, as flight attendants Sandra Bradshaw and CeeCee Lyles find Rothenberg dead.
+Bradshaw sees the hijackers moving the pilots' and Welsh's bodies, overheard by the passengers.